-The CPM Group reports that EV production and sales are approaching a point of accelerated market penetration that are expected to lead to stronger sales for the next couple of decades at least, based on the forecasts from Cairn ERA and the International Energy Agency (IEA).
+The CPM Group reports that EV production is ramping up rapidly and that accelerating market demand will lead to stronger sales during the next two decades, based on the forecasts from Cairn ERA and the International Energy Agency (IEA).

 Source: CPM Group calculation based on Cairn ERA EV sales forecast; assuming the oldest EV on the road in 2026 is 11 years old.